Everybody Deserves Good Food

-Kanbe’s Markets is a non-profit organization that seeks to serve, and ultimately eliminate, the food deserts in Kansas City.
-In 2018, after several years of developing a successful model, we implemented our first program, Healthy Corner Stores, in 10 locations and currently we provide over 20,000 pounds of produce to these stores every month.
+Kanbe’s Markets is a nonprofit organization that seeks to serve, and ultimately eliminate, the food deserts in Kansas City.
+In 2018, after several years of successful model development, we implemented our first program, the Healthy Corner Store.
+This program provides daily fruit and vegetable delivery, currently providing over 20,000 pounds of produce to these stores every month.

 In order to make the greatest impact on our community, Kanbe’s Markets aims to bring change to four issues that plague our food system.

-Access – Consistent access to fresh, healthy and affordable food is paramount to solving the issues that generations of systemic disenfranchisement has developed.
+Access –– Consistent access to fresh, healthy and affordable food is paramount to solving the issues that generations of systemic disenfranchisement have developed.

-Food Waste – Currently in the U.S., millions of tons of un-captured food is wasted every year.
+Food Waste –– Currently in the U.S., billions of tons of food is wasted every year.
+Yet millions go to bed hungry every night.

 Our Primary Focus